locationtech/geomesa/docs/tutorials/geomesa-quickstart-storm.rst

 .. note::

     You may need to download a particular release of the tutorials project to target a particular GeoMesa release.
-See :ref:`tutorial_versions`.

 To build, run

 .. code-block:: bash

     $ mvn clean install -pl geomesa-quickstart-storm

 .. note::